Diploma in Holistic Massage Therapy

 - Anatomy and Physiology; The endocrine system

 - Working holistically with patients; Part 2

 - Anatomy and Physiology; The muscular system

 - Working holistically with patients; Part 3

-You now need to attend your first 2 day skills workshop.
+You now need to attend your first 2 day skills workshop or online equivalent.
 The workshop will help you turn the basic movements into effective treatments and give you experience in conducting consultations and patient case studies which contribute towards your qualification.

 Module 4: Joint anatomy and musculature